 Our complex society is filled with challenges, but those challenges offer opportunities for you to become actively engaged in the issues you care passionately about.
-The Center for Civic Engagement helps you channel your passions through direct service, education, and reflection--laying a foundation for advocacy that can last a lifetime.
+The Office for Student Volunteerism helps you channel your passions through direct service, education, and reflection--laying a foundation for advocacy that can last a lifetime.

 Forget Cancun...
 Skip the Bahamas...Take an Alternative Break

 Alternative Spring Break is a week-long immersion experience spent living and serving in communities across the country.
 From mentoring children to helping rescued animals, feeding the homeless to environmental stewardship, our students have docked thousands of miles taking the Western New England University service ethic on the road.
 While memories of fun in the sun may fade with time, the impact of an alternative break experience can be more than just memorable, it can be life-changing.

 Serve Others, Too!